• Skip to primary navigation

 Gatte ki Sabzi- Steamed Gram Flour dumplings cooked in a flavourful yogurt curry- a specialty of Rajasthan

-Gatte ki sabzi or Gatta curry is a very popular and traditional curry from Rajasthan .Rajasthan is a dry climate state and so they have less availability of fresh vegetables,,hence they use much of flours,grains and pulses.
+Gatte ki sabzi or Gatta curry is a very popular and traditional curry from Rajasthan .Rajasthan is a dry climate state and so they have less availability of fresh vegetables hence they use flours, grains and pulses mostly in their cooking.

-This curry is a main course dish,but the steamed and fried gattas can also be served as a snack OR be used to make gaat pulao.
+This Gatte ki sabzi is a main course dish but the steamed and fried gattas can also be served as a snack OR be used to make gatta pulao.
+This curry is usually served with roti, paratha or steamed rice.

 If you are looking for more Rajasthani recipes then do try these –